11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 Pack neutral items that go well with everything and are classic pieces.
 No one will notice that you’ve already worn that black t-shirt 3 times.

-See my packing tips on YouTube: Tips for Winter Travel/How to Pack Light for a 2 Week Trip
+See my packing tips on YouTube: Winter Packing Tips (not carrying on)/How to pack for 2 weeks in a carry-on

 3. Shoe talk

-Shoes take up the most space and are the biggest nuisance when traveling light.
-In order to carry on for a 2 week trip you need to
+Shoes take up the most space and are the biggest nuisance when packing for 2 weeks in a carry-on.
+In order to pack light for a 2 week trip you need to:

 By compressed I mean knit or cloth shoes that can be flattened, sandals with leather straps that can be pressed together, and shoes that are generally flexible.